Atticus Capital: History

 Atticus helped to stop the Deutsche Börse from taking over the London Stock Exchange.

-Atticus was instrumental in the merger of Arcelor with Mittal Steel.
+Atticus was instrumental in the merger of Arcelor with Mittal Steel Company.

-Atticus, from a minority shareholder position, successfully prevented Phelps Dodge from merging with INCO Ltd in 2006 because it insisted on a share buy-back scheme rather than the merger investment.
+Atticus, from a minority shareholder position, prevented Phelps Dodge from merging with INCO Ltd in 2006 because it insisted on a share buy-back scheme rather than the merger investment.

 In 2006, Atticus was rumoured to have $10 billion under administration.

 Before it was wound down in 2010, Atticus was rumoured to have $20 billion under administration.

 Leadership

 Timothy Barakett was CEO of Atticus for the first 15 years of its life.